Bestakdv/vhs-intro-ai/quantisation_ws1.md

 Watch `Introduction`, and then answer these questions:
 1. Andrew mentions **PyTorch** library.
 What is PyTorch?
 Which library that you have used so far in the course is similar to PyTorch?
-[Your answer here]
+PyTorch is a library that allows for machine learning and is used for training neural networks.
+A library similar to PyTorch is Keras.
-2. Andrew also talks about **data types**.
+3. Andrew also talks about **data types**.
 What are data types used for?
 List the data types that are mentioned in this video.
-[Your answer here]
+Data types are used to define a variable and how it can be stored.The datatypes mentioned in the video are float and integers.
-3. What is the purpose of this course?
+4. What is the purpose of this course?
 Pros and cons of each data type, how to load models with different data types and linear quantization.
 Watch `Handling Big Models`, and then answer these questions:
-4. Why is handling big models a problem for the AI community?
+5. Why is handling big models a problem for the AI community?
 Not everybody has the devices to run AI, so big models arent accessible to everyone.
-5. To solve this problem, the video mentions 2 techniques (not covered in detail) apart from quantization.
+6. To solve this problem, the video mentions 2 techniques (not covered in detail) apart from quantization.
 What are they?
 Pruning: removing layers that are not that important in the models decision Knowledge Distillation: Training a smaller model (student) using the original model (instructor) and transfering the knowledge
-6. What makes a model "big"?
+7. What makes a model "big"?
 Should we be concerned about where we store the model or how we run the model?
 Or both?
 The parameters make a model "big" and we should be concerned where the model is stored as it could be too big to run because of too many bytes.